arieldo/MorBot/docs/README.md

 # Docs Repository

+<b>Still in construction :) new content will be uploaded soon, stay tuned!</b>

 Welcome to the docs repository!
-This repository contains documentation related to machine learning ,computer vision, deep neural networks, dependencies for Jetpack, linux, robot, and ROS.
+This repository contains documentation related to machine learning ,computer vision, deep neural networks, and dependencies for Jetpack, Linux, robot, and ROS.

 All of the documentation is written for

 - Pupils and beginners in a simple and easy-to-understand way.

-- teachers and educators who want to teach machine learning, computer vision, deep neural networks, dependencies for Jetpack, linux, robot, and ROS.
+- teachers and educators who want to teach machine learning, computer vision, deep neural networks, dependencies for Jetpack, linux, robots, and ROS.

 ## Contents